 Originally from a small family farm in the South of England, Kelly Barnes has since forged a life in the Southern Grampians town of Dunkeld, Victoria.
 Seldom without the company of her two kelpies, Kelly is an active member of the Dunkeld and District Country Women’s Association and is passionate about the health, safety and well-being of those in rural communities.
 Kelly recently completed tertiary education in agricultural health, medicine and sustainable communities and showcased her remarkable story of resilience via the National Centre for Farmer Health’s Digital Storytelling Workshops.
 To view Kelly’s story, please click here.

-When asked what concerned Kelly about the health and safety of those in rural industries, Kelly highlighted the mental health of those consistently working long hours and seldom getting away from the farm.
+When asked what concerned Kelly about the health and safety of those in rural industries and communities, Kelly highlighted the mental health of those consistently working long hours and seldom getting away from the farm.
 She also identified the various risks associated with hand-feeding, and the necessity to “always use a safety vaccinator when using oil-based vaccines” in order to avoid the likelihood of needle-stick injuries.
 Kelly’s advice to other rural women is simple – back yourself, be persistent and don’t underestimate your ability to enable life-saving change.
 She also acknowledged the power in one person’s capacity to affect a large scale cultural shift by setting a good example for others.

 How would you describe yourself in three words?